Prairie Embrace by Rosanne Bittner is a Western and Native American zebra historical romance involving abuse, love, and resilience.

 The Book

-This review is of Prairie Embrace by Rosanne Bittner, a Western and Native American historical romance published by Zebra.
+This is a review of Prairie Embrace by Rosanne Bittner, a Western and Native American historical romance published by Zebra.

 The Plot

-Prairie Embrace begins with an introduction to the heroine of the book, Cathryn Elaine “Katie” Russell, 19.
+Prairie Embrace begins with an introduction to the heroine, Cathryn Elaine “Katie” Russell, 19.
 Katie and her new husband, Ezra Russell, have moved from Illinois to Nebraska to farm on former Indian reservation land.

 The Russells’ marriage is not a happy one, as Ezra emotionally, mentally, physically, and sexually abuses Katie endlessly.

-The only bright spot in Katie’s horrid life is meeting Sioux-Cheyenne Indian warrior Tohave, 26, the hero of the book.
-Katie and Tohave become clandestine lovers, and they plan to run away together.
+The only bright spot in Katie’s horrid life is meeting the hero of the book, 26-year-old Sioux-Cheyenne Indian warrior Tohave.
+Katie and Tohave become clandestine lovers and plan to run away together.

-Those plans get thwarted, however, when six bandits who had an earlier run-in with Tohave, then attack Katie.
+Those plans get thwarted, however, when six bandits who had an earlier run-in with Tohave attack Katie.
 Tohave and his braves kill four of the bandits, but one who survives lies and says Tohave and his men did the act.

 When Tohave tries to take the bodies of the bandits to the Army, he and his men are attacked.
-His attackers shoot and seriously wound him.
+His attackers shoot him, causing serious injuries.
 He asks that Katie be told he is dead, even though he is not.
 Katie later gives birth to a son.

 As the book comes to a close, Ezra dies in an accident, leaving Katie a widow.

 A soldier named Will Rogers falls in love with Katie.
 But when Katie discovers that Tohave is still alive, she goes to be with him.
-Then they have their Happily Ever After.
+Then they have their “happy ever after” ending.

 The Upside

 Ms. Bittner’s books are meticulously researched, and she effortlessly weaves actual historical events into her characters.
-Ms. Bittner always touches my emotions with her evocative, lyrical writing.
+Her evocative, lyrical writing always touches my emotions.

 The Downside